2018 finds me asking…. Where to from here?

 So I’ve had to think.
 What really matters in photography?
 What really matters to me?
 What really matters to us?
 How does all this come together and how do I express it?
 The answers aren’t online, the answers aren’t written yet and likely never will be.
 This is my journey and only I can follow it.

 The way I see now isn’t the way I’ll see next year, or in ten years time.
-Life changes us, the small moments we uncover each day accumulate into greater change, experience informs our direction.
+Life changes us, the small moments we uncover each day accumulate into greater change, and experience informs our direction.
 I’ve found that a change in thinking, a photographic mind shift can mean recognising my norm and seeing beyond it, it takes effort.

 I can’t say exactly where I’m headed because that’s all part of the journey, but here’s what I do know.
-I’ve become less interested in the literal and the real, those things exist somewhere at some time, but our minds are different, our memories don’t capture that world, our experiences are something else.
+I’ve become less interested in the literal and the real, those things exist somewhere at some time.
+But our minds are different, our memories don’t capture that world, our experiences are something else.

 I’m moved by the landscape and what it represents, its presence, its window into days gone by, its beauty and the scars it bears.
 It will move on and change even when we’re long gone.